 On the use of streamer (bit shift) operators: In other programming languages, such as \cpp\, overloading the streamer (bit-shift) operator to send data into an object (or read from it) has been part of the language for decades.
 It is a clear way of communicating to the user that this object is not replaced with a new object but its content is modified.
 Of course it would be possible to use a "next" function (or property) to achieve the same behavior.
 In the end it is a matter of taste which style one prefers but overall using the streamer (bit-shift) operator gives a very natural indication of data flow.

-On variables and signals: \argghdl\ allows you to define signals as either variable or signal.
-However since this "variableness" and "signalness" is part of the object definition there is no need for two separate assignment operators.
+On variables and signals: \argghdl\ allows you to define signals as either a variable or a signal.
+However since this "variableness" (blocking value assignment) and "signalness" (non-blocking value assignment) is part of the object definition there is no need for two separate assignment operators.
 The streamer (bit-shift) operator will work on both types.